Skip to main content

 Purpose

-The purpose of the program is to give a team of three motivated and skilled students an immersive research and professional development experience in number theory, working with Dr. Holly Swisher.
+The purpose of the program is to give undergraduate students an immersive research and professional development experience while working on projects related to algebra, analysis, probability, and their applications.

 Program Dates